PEM--/VagrantSaltstackRedmine/README.md

 Redmine installation with Vagrant and SaltStack
 ===============================================

-**Work in progress**
+### Work in progress

-/!\ : A bug in Saltstack prevents from creating grants to the redmine user.
-Use the mysql CLI manually logged:
+**/!\** : A bug in Saltstack prevents from creating grants to the redmine user.
+Use the MySQL CLI while being manually logged in the VM:
 ```sql
 GRANT ALL PRIVILEGES ON redmine.* TO 'redmine'@'localhost';
 ```